Active Travel Fund Tranche 4: Romiley works

 More details are provided in our July 2024 report to Werneth Area Committee.

-All works are expected to be completed in autumn 2025.
+All works are expected to be completed in spring 2026.
 In recognition of various local constraints, the works are being planned and phased to manage all forms of disruption as much as possible.

 Our wider programme is being carefully developed in discussion with our design team and contractor, George Cox & Sons, with consideration of third-party requirements such as utilities companies.